-qTest Insights provides the ability to build custom reports based on custom Site Fields which users create from qTest Manager.
+qTest Insights provides the ability to build custom reports based on custom Site Fields which you create from qTest Manager.

-Please note that Insights supports cross-projects reports, so Insights only pulls site-level custom fields from qTest Manager.
-Your custom fields should be set up at site level in order to be pulled.
+Note: Insights supports cross-project reports, therefore, Insights only pulls site-level custom fields from qTest Manager.
+Your custom fields MUST be set up at the site level to be pulled.
 Insights will not pull fields that are only associated with the 'Project' level.

-Insights will pull in custom site fields into following explore data areas:
+Insights will pull custom site fields into the following Explore Data areas:

 - Test Cases

 The following example is to describe the typical flow from creating a custom site field, including it in a template, add the mapping a project to the template, and finally showing fields in Insights' explore data reports.